Jeffrey Manchester: Crime spree

-Escape
+Escape from prison

-While incarcerated at Brown Creek, Manchester worked in the prison's metal shop, to use his position to devise an escape plan over the four years he would be in the facility.
+While incarcerated at Brown Creek, Manchester worked in the prison's metal shop; he used this work assignment to devise an escape plan over the four years he would be in the facility.
 After observing trucks coming in and out of the prison, Manchester crafted a plywood platform, which he spray-painted black, along with some cardboard.
 On June 15, 2004, he hid in an outgoing truck's undercarriage, using the plywood platform and cardboard to conceal his body should gate guards inspect the truck.
 Following his escape, Manchester hitchhiked to Charlotte.